urbanjost/paranoia/README.md

 These routines test floating-point arithmetic in a Fortran programming environment.

-This is a version of the PARANOID program converted to procedures.
+This is a version of the netlib [PARANOIA](http://www.netlib.org/paranoia/) Fortran programs converted to procedures.
 They can be embedded into programs such that one can verify the behavior of the options selected to execute a program, or the simple test program can be used to experiment with various compiler selections.

   * double-precision Fortran procedure
   * single-precision Fortran procedure